NRT-Spot1

 TIME | Best light conditions are in the morning hours. |

-MISC. | Shops and restrooms inside the terminal, possibly also on the terrace itself.
+MISC. | Shops and restrooms inside the terminal.
 Some holes are made in the fence to put your lense through. |

 FOCAL LENGTH | taxiways: 763 = 110mm; 752 = 90mm runway: A320 = 280mm; 748 = 150mm |